Caring for Someone With Mesothelioma

 - Calling, texting, or video chatting to keep their spirits high

-- Identifying ways to help them pay for treatment, like travel grants, VA benefits, and private legal claims
+- Identifying ways to help them pay for treatment, like travel grants, VA benefits, and mesothelioma claims

-- Researching new treatments being tested in clinical trials
+- Researching new cancer treatments being tested in clinical trials

 - Sending care packages to their home after treatment